 - A review displays for the wrong product.

-If the brand contacts Bazaarvoice Client Care, and we determine that the partner needs to fix the issue, we will direct the brand to the partner’s support department.
+If the brand contacts Bazaarvoice Support, and we determine that the partner needs to fix the issue, we will direct the brand to the partner’s support department.
 As part of the onboarding process, the partner provides Bazaarvoice standard messaging containing steps for a brand to contact the partner’s support department.

 We may direct a brand back to a partner for support for multiple reasons, such as: